Individual flexibility arrangements (IFA)

-An IFA is a written agreement used by an employer and employee to change the effect of certain clauses in their award or registered agreement.
+An IFA is a written agreement between an employer and employee.
+The purpose being to change the effect of certain clauses in their award or registered agreement.
 It is used to make alternative arrangements that suit the needs of the employer and employee.

-An IFA can’t be used to reduce or remove an employee’s entitlements.
+An IFA cannot be used to reduce or remove an employee’s entitlements.

-An employer has to make sure that the employee is better off overall with the IFA than without it compared to their award or registered agreement at the time the IFA was made.
-To do this they should look at the financial and non-financial benefits for the employee, as well as the employee’s personal circumstances.
+An employer has to make sure that the employee is better off overall with the IFA than without it, compared to their award or registered agreement at the time the IFA was estsablished.
+In order to do so, employers should look at the financial and non-financial benefits for the employee, as well as the employee’s personal circumstances.

-Currently an employer cannot enter into an Individual Flexibility Agreement (IFA) prior to an employee being employed by the business or as a condition of employment.
-This is despite an employer being required to ensure that an employee is better off overall than if there was no IFA.
+Currently an employer cannot enter into an Individual Flexibility Agreement (IFA) prior to an employee being employed by the business, or as a condition of employment.
+This is despite an employer being required to ensure that an employee is better off overall with the IFA.

-A better system would be if IFAs could be terminated only by agreement between the employer and employee, or failing agreement, by an application to the FWC.
-The FWC decision would have to take into account the impact on the employer’s business of terminating an IFA.
+A better system would be if IFAs could be terminated only by agreement between the employer and employee, or failing an agreement being reached, by an application to the Fair Work Commission (FWC).
+FWC would have to take into account the impact the termination of an IFA could have on the employer’s business.

 18 June 2015